mwibrow/docker-compose-jupyter-pyspark/README.md

 Simple example of using docker-compose to set up the [jupyter/pyspark-notebook](https://github.com/jupyter/docker-stacks/tree/master/pyspark-notebook) image with a local volume.

+This enables files to be exchanged between the container and the host machine.

 ## Get started

 Use the following command at the root of the project: